310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% endbubble %}

 {% bubble Mao %}
-(Hrmm… It’s seriously not looking good for him.
+(Hmm… It’s seriously not looking good for him.
 He's barely responding, not even with a quick nod.)

 (I mean, his safety is top priority… So if his condition gets really bad, I’ll forcibly carry him off the stage.)